The hyperbolic Brownian plane: Introduction

-Our main tool for proving such a convergence will be to use the absolute continuity relations between the hyperbolic triangulations and the UIPT in order to deduce convergence results for hyperbolic maps from the analog results for the UIPT.
+Our main tool for proving such a convergence will be the absolute continuity relations between the hyperbolic triangulations and the UIPT.
+These relations allow us to deduce convergence results for hyperbolic maps from the analogous results for the UIPT.
 The above works \cite{AS03,CurPSHIT} deal with type-II triangulations where loops are forbidden.
 Unfortunately, as of today, no scaling limit result is available in the literature for type-II triangulations.
-This forces us to work with type-I triangulations where loops are allowed and for which the convergence to the Brownian map has been established \cite{LG11}.
-Our first (easy) task is then to generalize the results of \cite{CurPSHIT} and to introduce the type-I PSHT that we write As above in the critical case $\lambda= \lambda_{c}$ the random lattice $ \mathbb{T}_{\lambda_{c}}$ is just the type-I UIPT \cite{CLGmodif,St14}.
+This forces us to work with type-I triangulations (i.e. where loops are allowed), for which the convergence to the Brownian map has been established \cite{LG11}.
+Our first (easy) task is then to generalize the results of \cite{CurPSHIT} and to introduce the type-I PSHT, which we denote by As above, in the critical case $\lambda= \lambda_{c}$, the random lattice $ \mathbb{T}_{\lambda_{c}}$ is just the type-I UIPT \cite{CLGmodif,St14}.

 We denote by $\p$ the Brownian plane of \cite{CLGplane}.
-For $r \geq 0$ we write $\overline{B}_{r}( \p)$ for the hull of radius $r$, that is, the union of the closed ball of radius $r$ centered at the origin point of $\p$ together with all the bounded connected components of its complementary.
-We also write $( |\partial \overline{B_{r}}( \p)| )_{r \geq 0}$ and $( |\overline{B_{r}} (\p)| )_{r \geq 0}$ for the perimeter and volume processes of the Brownian plane that are defined in \cite{CLGHull}.
-They correspond roughly to the perimeters and the volumes of the hulls of $\p$.
-Our main theorem is the following:
+We recall that it is equipped with a volume measure $\mu_{\p}$.
+For $r \geq 0$, we write $B_r(\p)$ for the closed ball of radius $r$ centered at the origin point of $\p$.
+We also write $\overline{B_r}(\p)$ for the hull of radius $r$, that is, the union of $B_r(\p)$ together with all the bounded connected components of its complementary.
+We equip $\overline{B_r}(\p)$ with the induced metric (i.e. the restriction of the metric on $\p$), and the restriction of $\mu_{\p}$.
+We will therefore consider $\overline{B_r}(\p)$ as a measured metric space.
+The last ingredients we need before stating our main theorem are the perimeter and volume processes of $\p$ introduced by Curien \& Le Gall \cite{CLGHull}.
+If $A \subset \p$, we will write $|A|=\mu_{\p}(A)$ for the measure of $A$.
+For $r>0$, the \textit{volume} of the hull of radius $r$ of $\p$ is $|\overline{B_r}(\p)|$.
+Moreover, Proposition 1.1 of \cite{CLGHull} states that the limit